blikman96/portfolio/README.md

     <details>
         <summary>details</summary>

-        A couple small tasks from Upwork.
+        A couple of small tasks from Upwork.

-        ● Developed module of comments with uploading pictures ● Developed page "About"
+        ● Developed a module of comments with uploading pictures ● Developed page "About"
         ● Improved UI and UX